How to Install Firefox Developer Edition on Ubuntu 16.04, Linux Mint 18

 With this method, Firefox D.E. coexists with your default Firefox browser and can be updated in

 About Firefox window.
 First, install Ubuntu Make which is available from repository.

 umake web firefox-dev

 You will be asked to choose installation path and language.
-Press Enter will choose the default option.
+Pressing Enter will choose the default option.
 Once it’s installed, you can start it from Unity Dash or your application menu.

 Note that because Linux Mint ships with a different desktop environment, you won’t see the firefox developer edition icon in the menu.
 You can start it from the terminal.
 For instance, if you chose the default installation path, then start it with:

 Install Firefox Developer Edition from PPA

 With this method your existing Firefox browser will be replaced.
 Open up a terminal window (CTRL+ALT+T), and run the following 3 commands one at a time.

 sudo add-apt-repository ppa:ubuntu-mozilla-daily/firefox-aurora sudo apt update sudo apt install firefox

 That’s it!
 I hope this article helped you install Firefox Developer Edition on Ubuntu 16.04 and Linux Mint 18.
 As always, if you found this post useful, then subscribe to our free newsletter or follow us on Google+, Twitter orlike our Facebook page.
 Thanks for visiting!